winfried-van-loon/shutdown-wizard/README.md

 ## Future

-- I'd like to support Linux and MacOS aswell.
+- I'd like to support Linux and MacOS as well.
 - Being able to select more hour options (not just 1-9)
 - Having a shortcut out of the box
 - Make it look good